explainers-by-googlers/cross-origin-storage/README.md

   return;
 } catch(err) {
   if (err.name === 'NotFoundError') {
-    // The file doesn't exist, so fetch it from the network. const fileBlob = await fetch('https://example.com/large-ai-model.bin').then(
+    // Load the file from the network. const fileBlob = await loadFileFromNetwork();
-      (response) => response.blob(),
-    );
     // Compute the control hash using the method in Appendix B. const controlHash = await getBlobHash(fileBlob);
     // Check if control hash and known hash are the same. if (controlHash !== hash) {